cerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 ## Extensions

 * valueAttachment: URL for this extension is defined as: `http://hl7.org/fhir/5.0/StructureDefinition/extension-Observation.valueAttachment`
-  This extension is defined and referenced from a new Version of FHIR.
+  This extension is defined and referenced from the newer version of FHIR.
 See [Extensions for converting between versions] and [R5 Snapshot of Observation.value] for more information.

 ## Search